NimaHatami99/CFGPNet/README.md

 - **PyTorch**: 1.12
 - **CUDA**: 11.8

-- Other requirements can be seen in requirement.txt
+- Other requirements can be seen in requirements.txt